doc-ai/tensorio-ios/README.md

 <a name="outputs-field"></a>
 #### The Outputs Field

 The *outputs* field is an array of dictionaries that describe the output layers of your model.
-The *outputs* field is structured the same way as the *inputs* field, and the dictionaries contain the same entries as those in the *inputs* field:
+The *outputs* field is structured the same way as the *inputs* field, and the dictionaries contain the same basic entries as those in the *inputs* field:

 ```json
 "outputs": [